Day 2: "The Warrior's Path" / वीरभद्र की राह

 Hold: 30 seconds.

-Modification: Place a bolster, block, or firmly rolled blanket under the upper back (between the shoulder blades) for a supported version.
-In the supported version, the arms can rest alongside the body or open to a T shape.
-If the neck is uncomfortable, keep the back of the head on the mat instead of the crown -- simply lift the chest without tilting the head back.
+Modification: Place a bolster or block under the upper back for a supported version.
+Keep the back of the head on the mat instead of the crown if the neck is uncomfortable.

 ---